DylanRitchings/book-reviewer/README.md

 [Risk assessment table](https://docs.google.com/spreadsheets/d/1gf561jse1gIF4EhFd0s3GI9c2I2v-i698AgeN7aMWQ4/edit?usp=sharing)

 ## Project Tracking
-In Jira MOSCOW prioritization was used.
-Only the must have stories were implemented.
+Jira was used to manage the project sprints.
+MOSCOW prioritization was used to assess what functionality needs to be implemented first.
+Only the must have user stories were implemented.
 ![Jira board](https://i.ibb.co/N3MTTSm/Jira-Board.png)